This PDF is the current document as it appeared on Public Inspection on 12/07/2017 at 08:45 am.

 - Pesticide manufacturing (NAICS code 32532).

-In addition to filing an objection or hearing request with the Hearing Clerk as described in 40 CFR part 178, please submit a copy of the filing that does not contain any CBI for inclusion in the public docket that is described in ADDRESSES.
+In addition to filing an objection or hearing request with the Hearing Clerk as described in 40 CFR part 178, please submit a copy of the filing (excluding any Confidential Business Information (CBI)) for inclusion in the public docket.
 Information not marked confidential pursuant to 40 CFR part 2 may be disclosed publicly by EPA without prior notice.
-Submit this copy, identified by docket ID number EPA-HQ-OPP-2008-0271, by one of the following methods:
+Submit the non-CBI copy of your objection or hearing request, identified Start Printed Page 57861by docket ID number EPA-HQ-OPP-2017-0095, by one of the following methods:

 III.
 Aggregate Risk Assessment and Determination of Safety

-Consistent with section 408(b)(2)(D) of FFDCA, and the factors specified in section 408(b)(2)(D) of FFDCA, EPA has reviewed the available scientific data and other relevant information in support of this action.
-EPA has sufficient data to assess the hazards of and to make a determination on aggregate exposure for the petitioned-for tolerances for combined residues of indoxacarb and its metabolites and degradates, to be determined by measuring only indoxacarb and its R-enantiomer, on beet, garden, roots at 0.30 ppm; beet, garden, tops at 6.0 ppm; and bushberry subgroup 13-07B at 1.5 ppm.
-EPA's assessment of exposures and risks associated with establishing these tolerances follows.
+Consistent with FFDCA section 408(b)(2)(D), and the factors specified in FFDCA section 408(b)(2)(D), EPA has reviewed the available scientific data and other relevant information in support of this action.
+EPA has sufficient data to assess the hazards of and to make a determination on aggregate exposure for indoxacarb including exposure resulting from the tolerances established by this action.
+EPA's assessment of exposures and risks associated with indoxacarb follows.

 A. Toxicological Profile